themesberg/flowbite/content/components/footer.md

 </footer>
 {{< /example >}}

-Use these responsive card components to show data entries and information to your users in multiple forms and contexts such as for your blog, application, user profiles, and more.

 ## Footer with logo

-Use the following simple card with a title rand description.
+Use this component to show your brand's logo, a few website links and the copyright notice on a second row.

 {{< example github="components/footer.md" class="p-2" >}}
 <footer class="p-4 bg-white rounded-lg shadow md:px-6 md:py-8 dark:bg-gray-800">